Swanhtet-grc/my-calculator/README.md

-##My Calculator
+# The Calculator

-It was built by using HTML,CSS,JSX, and React.js.
+This is a calculator which is built by using HTML, CSS, JSX, JavaScript and React.js.